Rentap: War between White Rajah and Ibans of Saribas

 According to the account of Captain Henry Keppel, on 4 June 1843, Brooke and Keppel organised a war expedition to attack the Iban Dayak of Saribas to take the land along the coast.

-OKP Dana Bayang's longhouse at Nanga Padeh was the strongest and most important, defended by two forts and a barrier of fallen trees that blocked the Batang Saribas River from being easily entered by their enemies.
-Brooke's forces took and burnt this longhouse on 11 June 1843.
+OKP Dana Bayang's longhouse at Nanga Padeh was the strongest and most important, defended by two forts and a barrier of fallen trees that blocked the Batang Saribas River from being entered easily by their enemies.
+Brooke's forces took the longhouse and burnt on 11 June 1843.
 Dana Bayang, who was already old, had delegated the fighting to his three sons: Nanang, Luyoh, and Aji.

 Brooke's forces proceeded up the Saribas to Karangan Pinggai and on 14 June attacked the fort of Linggir Mali Lebu, a chief mentored by Dana Bayang.
 They then attacked the Sungai Rimbas river forts at Sungai Tawai belonging to chiefs Rekaya Antau "Linggang Neneri" and Rekaya Gun "Mangku Bumi".

-The defeated chiefs in Saribas and Linggi from Skrang went onboard Brooke's ship to sign the peace treaty of Saribas.
-However, the treaty forced them to stop headhunting (ngayau in the Iban language), and they refused to sign it.
+The defeated chiefs of Saribas and Linggi from Skrang went onboard Brooke's ship to sign the peace treaty of Saribas.
+The treaty forced them to stop headhunting (ngayau in the Iban language), but they refused to sign it.

+On 14 June 1843, Brooke's forces went up to Sungai Paku, the branch of the Saribas River and attacked Linggir Mali Lebu fort at Karangan Pinggai.
+On 17 June, Brooke's forces went up the Sungai Rimbas which is another branch of the Saribas River.
+They attacked the fort belonging to the Dayak Iban leader by the name Rekaya Antau "Linggang Neneri" and Rekaya Gun "Mangku Bumi" at Sungai Tawai.

+Later, James Brooke summoned the Iban Dayak chiefs Dana Bayang, Linggir Mali Lebu and one Linggi representing Libau Rentap of the Skrang to his ship to sign the peace treaty of Saribas.
+It would have forced them to stop headhunting.
+Although, they had surrendered during the fighting, they refused to sign it.

 Battle of Batang Lupar and Undop

 In August 1844, Brooke and Keppel forced out the Arab sharifs, destroyed Sharif Sahib's stronghold at Patusin, forced out Sharif Muller at Nanga Skrang and Sharif Jaffar and Pengiran Indera Mahkota (deposed governor of Sarawak) at the upper Undop.
 Sharifs Sahib and Muller fled across the border to the middle Kapuas while Makhota was later captured in a mud at Lingga.
 The battle at upper Undop deposed Sherif Jaffer of Lingga, bringing relative peace to the coast.
-First Lieutenant Charles Wade was killed in action, making Wade the first white man to be slain by the natives of Sarawak.
-With this settled, Brooke was then determined to pacify the Iban Dayaks of Skrang and led a strong troop to attack Rentap.
+First Lieutenant Charles Wade was killed in the action, making Wade the first white man to be slain by the natives of Sarawak.
+With this settled, Brooke was then determined to squash the Iban Dayaks of Skrang and led a strong troop to attack Rentap.